His Grace Bishop-elect Timothy of Hexamilion

 As a clergyman of the Metropolis of Chicago for more than forty years, His Grace has served as the presiding priest of Saint Elias the Prophet Church in Dubuque, IA (1980-1985), Saint Sophia Church in Elgin, IL (1985-1997), Saint Nicholas Church in Oak Lawn, IL (1997-2006), and Assumption Church in Chicago, IL (2006-2019).
 In addition to parish ministry, His Grace has served as President of the Metropolis of Chicago Clergy Syndesmos (1999-2004) and represented the clergy brotherhood on the Archdiocesan Presbyters Council from 1997-2014.
 His Grace has also served as a member of the Archdiocesan Benefits Committee (1997-2006).

-1987 –1997 –Served as Staff Chaplain for Illinois Department of Mental Health at the Elgin Mental Health Center in Elgin Illinois.
+In addition to his ecclesiastical responsibilities, His Grace has also served as Staff Chaplain for the Illinois Department of Mental Health at the Elgin Mental Health Center (1987-1997).

 On September 1, 2019, he assumed the responsibilities of Chancellor of the Holy Metropolis of Chicago.
 As Chancellor, His Grace is a member of the Metropolis Council and the Spiritual Court of the Metropolis.